maly/bas80/README.md

 ### SYSCALL addr[,HL[,DE[,BC[,A]]]]

 System call invoke a subroutine at the given address.
-You can specify the contents for register pairs HL, DE, BC and A (8080-based and Z80-based systems only).
+You can specify the contents for register pairs HL, DE, BC and A (8080-based and Z80-based systems only)

 ### OUT port,val